-Congestion, carbon emissions and air quality, which have been high on the state's agenda for the past four decades
+- Congestion, carbon emissions and air quality, which have been high on the state's agenda for the past four decades. - Steady growth in transportation demand (AVs are viewed as a potential technology to tackle certain issues, if regulated appropriately).

-Reduction in the number of personal cars on the road, with associated reduction in road fatalities, traffic, emissions and pollution
+- Reduction in the number of personal cars on the road, with associated reductions in road fatalities, traffic, emissions and pollution. - Improvement in mobility for the elderly or physically challenged.

-In response to California Vehicle Code (CVC) Section 38750 that requires California's DMV50 to adopt regulations governing both the testing and public use of AVs on California roadways from 2012 (also known as SB1298), DMV conducted two public workshops related to AV testing regulation already in the spring of 2013.
-The proposed AV testing regulations,51 requiring a driver, were
+In response to California Vehicle Code (CVC) Section 38750 that requires California's DMV56 to adopt regulations governing both the testing and public use of AVs on California roadways from 2012 (also known as SB1298), DMV conducted two public workshops related to AV testing regulation already in the spring of 2013.
+The proposed AV testing regulations,57 requiring a driver, were published for public comment in the fall of that year, finalized by DMV and released by the Office of Administrative Law in September 2014.
+Further public workshops designed to shape California's regulation were held in 2014, 2015 and 2019.58 In February 2018, the regulatory text was amended to enable testing with a driver, following a process that included workshops and public hearings.